October 11, 2018 Newsletter

 The Forest Enhancement Society of BC (FESBC) will be having its fifth intake for project proposals starting on October 1, 2018 and ending on November 30, 2018.

 BC Resorts seeking more information should visit the FESBC website.
 FESBC continues to be the best vehicle through which resorts may apply for treatments.
-In past years, numerous ski areas such as Baldy Mountain Resort have successfully received a grant which has allowed them to create a fuel break surrounding the resort.
+Last year, Baldy Mountain Resort was successful at receiving a grant which has allowed them to create a fuel break surrounding the resort.

-In addition to FES, a new program called the Community Resiliency Investment (CRI) program takes the place of the former Strategic Wildfire Prevention Initiative and has been created with a $50 million funding envelope.
+A new program called the Community Resiliency Investment (CRI) program takes the place of the former Strategic Wildfire Prevention Initiative and has been created with a $50 million funding envelope.
 The program is intended to reduce the risk and impact of wildfire to communities in BC through FireSmart Community Funding and high value asset protection.
 Although resorts do not have the ability to apply directly through this program, we would advise you to reach out to your local government or your area’s indigenous governments to take advantage of this opportunity.
-The application deadline is December 7, 2018.
-Please visit the UBCM website for more information.
+The intake for this program starts December 7, 2018 and remains open for 90 days.
+Please visit the UBCM website for more information .

-Many CWSAA members met our new friends from DRIVING FORCE Vehicle Rentals, Sales and Leasing at the ASM and BC-Y Fall meetings.
-Many of the company’s 29 locations mirror the CWSAA footprint in Western Canada.
-Well known for its truck, passenger vehicle, and cargo van fleet, DRIVING FORCE was recommended to CWSAA by ski areas already working with the company.
-Thanks to Dan Clark and Taylor Lewis for joining us at the ASM meeting (right).
+Many CWSAA members met our new friends from Driving Force Vehicle Rentals / Sales / Leasing at the ASM and BCY Fall meetings.
+The 29 Driving Force locations mirror the CWSAA footprint in Western Canada.
+Well known for its truck, passenger vehicle, and cargo van fleet, Driving Force was recommended to CWSAA by ski areas already working with the company.
+Thanks to Dan Clark and Taylor (right) for joining us at the ASM meeting.
+Special offers to CWSAA members will be coming in subsequent communication.

 Dean McKernon provided an update to ASM fall meeting delegates at Canyon ski area.
 Dean announced that the AEDARSA fee schedule will remain unchanged for this year.
 There will also be a second passenger ropeways training session in March 2019 at no cost to ski areas.
 The date is being confirmed and will be communicated shortly.
 The first event in March 2018 proved to be very popular.
 AEDARSA in partnership with Technical Safety BC, Selkirk College, and CWSAA is co-funding an update to the 151/152/153 lift courses.
 The will include an on-line module for such things as provincial codes, and more hands on equipment application in the courses at spring conference.
 The first drafts are to be piloted in spring 2019.